Skip to main content

 Asia-Pacific

-1. China is the world's largest QR code market, with Alipay and WeChat Pay processing an estimated combined volume exceeding $3 trillion annually.
-QR codes are integrated into virtually every consumer transaction - from street vendors to luxury retail.
+1. China is the world's largest QR code market, with Alipay and WeChat Pay processing an estimated combined volume exceeding $3.5 trillion annually.
+QR codes are integrated into virtually every consumer transaction - from street vendors to luxury retail to public transit.

 3. Japan - where QR codes were invented by Denso Wave in 1994 - has seen renewed adoption, with QR code payment services like PayPay reaching over 62 million users.
+Japan's adoption is notable because it represents a "return to origin" after years of being overtaken by China and India.
 (Source: PayPay corporate data, 2024)

 Europe